Legato

 #include "modules/vowel_sustain_a.sfz"

-It would also be possible to use CC 140 in a similar way in an instrument which, for example, had legato transitions recorded ascending but not descending.
+It is also possible to use CC 140 in a similar way in an instrument which, for example, has legato transitions recorded ascending but not descending.